 To the west of the city is Reichenau Island.
-Preserved on the island is the remains of a Benedictine monastery from 724 AD.
-The churches of St Mary and Marcus, St Peter and St Paul, and St George illustrate medieval monastic architecture with impressive wall paintings.
+Preserved on the island is the remains of a Benedictine monastery from 724 C.E.
+The churches of St. Mary and Marcus, St. Peter and St. Paul, and St. George illustrate medieval monastic architecture with impressive wall paintings.

 On the other side of the lake is Lindau.
 It also has a magnificent harbor guarded by a Bavarian lion and lighthouse.
 On the island, the town is full of medieval half-timbered buildings.